2018 News and Events Page

 Nancy Cooke Presents at the NORDEFCO Conference and Participates in ADL Lab Directors Meeting Tuesday, May 2 2017 Nancy Cooke the co-director of the ADL partnership lab presented at the Nordic Defense Cooperation's Advanced Distributed Learning Conference 2017 in Halmstad, Sweden.

-American Educational Research Association Invites Award Winner Michelene Chi To Present Wednesday, April 26, 2017 In their American Educational Research Association (AERA) Distinguished Contributions to Research in Education Award (2016) event, Michelene Chi was invited to present Acquired Wisdom: Lessons Learned by Distinguished Researchers at AERA's 2017 meeting.
+American Educational Research Association Invites Award Winning Michelene Chi To Present Wednesday, April 26, 2017 In their American Educational Research Association (AERA) Distinguished Contributions to Research in Education Award (2016) event, Michelene Chi was invited to present Acquired Wisdom: Lessons Learned by Distinguished Researchers at AERA's 2017 meeting.

-Danielle McNamara Participates in the 2017 International Convention of Psychological Science Tuesday, April 25, 2017 ICPS is the culmination of efforts by Association for Psychological Science (APS) and an international network of organizations and individual scientists.
+Danielle McNamara Participant in the 2017 International Convention of Psychological Science Tuesday, April 25, 2017 ICPS is the culmination of efforts by Association for Psychological Science (APS) and an international network of organizations and individual scientists.
 Their initiative has been designed to surmount artificial disciplinary boundaries that can impede scientific progress and to highlight areas of investigation in which those boundaries have already been overcome

 Teacher-Research Partnership Opportunity Monday, April 24, 2017 The Science of Learning and Educational Technology Lab (SoLET) directed by Danielle McNamara is looking to partner with teachers and schools on a reading and writing research project.